Juanagudelo9007/movie-app/README.md

 - Fetches and saves the user's favorite movies in Firestore for data persistence.
 - Provides context to manage favorite movies throughout the app.

+## Recent Searches Feature

+- Added a custom hook `useRecentSearches` to store information about recently searched movies.
+- Created a `SmallCard` component for rendering small cards of recent search results.
+- Developed a `LastSearch` component to display these recent search cards.

+### Notes

+This last feature took considerable time and was quite challenging.
+I am starting to combine Firebase Authentication, Firestore database, and the logic to save recent searches.
+I needed to ask ChatGPT for help because I am still learning advanced Firebase functions.

+Currently, the recent movies do not update in real time and I can only show up to 6 movies due to the Firestore query `limit`.
+In the future, I plan to implement real-time updates to always show the latest 6 recent searches dynamically.

 ## Notes

 During refactoring: